How to Machine Wash Sweaters

 How To Machine Wash Sweaters by Fabric Type

-• Acrylic: Acrylics are manmade fibers that can stretch when subjected to heat.
+- Acrylic: Acrylics are manufactured fibers that can stretch when subjected to heat.
 Wash as directed on the label (usually in warm water).
-After you machine wash sweaters, acrylics should be either air dried on a flat surface, or tumbled dry on low heat.
+After you machine wash sweaters, acrylics should be air dried on a flat surface, or tumbled dry on low heat.
 The care label will detail which is preferable.
-If you have to iron a sweater, iron it inside out ,on low heat, and be careful not to stretch it as you press out any wrinkling.
+If you have to iron a sweater, iron it inside out, on low heat, and be careful not to stretch it as you press out any wrinkling.

-• Angora: Angora sweaters are a blend of rabbit hair and synthetic fibers.
+- Angora: Angora sweaters are a blend of rabbit hair and synthetic fibers.
 It's very prone to shrinking, so this is one you should consider dry cleaning.
 If the label says it can be washed, don't put it in the machine.
-Instead, hand wash in a delicate fabric wash such as Woolite and lay flat to dry.
+Instead, hand wash it in a delicate fabric wash such as Woolite and lay it flat to dry.

-• Cashmere: Cashmere is usually goat hair blended with wool or synthetic fibers.
+- Cashmere: Cashmere is usually goat hair blended with wool or synthetic fibers.
 Again, go by the label instructions.
-Usually, you can wash cashmere on the delicate cycle in cold water.
-Roll it in a towel to squeeze out excess water after washing, reshape and flat dry away from sunlight or direct heat.
+Usually, you can wash cashmere on a delicate cycle in cold water.
+Roll it in a towel to squeeze out excess water after washing, reshape it, and flat dry it away from sunlight or direct heat.

-• Chenille: If you want chenille sweaters to stay soft, don't put them in the washing machine - even if the label says it's OK.
-The rubbing caused by the machine agitation can damage the fibers and make them snag or feel rough.
+- Chenille: If you want chenille sweaters to stay soft, don't put them in the washing machine - even if the label says it's OK.
+The rubbing caused by the machine agitation can damage the fibers, making them snag or feel rough.
 Instead, wash inside out by hand and lay flat to dry.

-• Wool: Some wool sweaters can be washed; others cannot.
+- Wool: Some wool sweaters can be washed; others cannot.
 Check the label.
-If you do put it in the washing machine, use the gentlest cycle and wash in cold water.
+If you put it in the washing machine, use the gentlest cycle and wash it in cold water.
 Don't twist.
 Lay flat to dry.
 Also, not all wools are alike.
-Shetland and Merino wools often can be washed in cold water on the most delicate cycle.
-Agitation can cause them to shrink
+Shetland and Merino wools can often be washed in cold water on the most delicate cycle.
+Agitation can cause them to shrink.

 How To Machine Wash Sweaters and Safely Dry Them